Grafite: Club career

-Beginnings
+Early career

 Born in Jundiaí, Edinaldo Libânio grew up in modest circumstances in the hinterland of the State of São Paulo.
 He made his first money with the door to door sales of rubbish bags.
 His talent as football player however earned him his first professional contract in 1999 with the Matão based club SE Matonense with which he played in the first division of the State Championship.
 In the beginning of 2000 he moved from there for a brief period to the fourth division club Ferroviária in the neighboring town of Araraquara – a club that actually had seen some quite gifted players in its teams in better seasons.

-In the middle of the year he signed on with the first division club Santa Cruz FC of the north-eastern Brazilian city Recife.
+In the middle of the year, he signed on with the first division club Santa Cruz FC of the north-eastern Brazilian city Recife.
 There he scored 5 goals in 22 league matches, which did not aid in preventing relegation to Série B.

-However, he attracted the attention of Grêmio Porto Alegre, another first division club, which hired him for a transfer fee of one million Real – of this sum Santa Cruz had to forward about 700,000 real to Matonense.
+However, he attracted the attention of Grêmio Porto Alegre, another first division club, which hired him for a transfer fee of one million real – of this sum Santa Cruz had to forward about 700,000 real to Matonense.

 Luck was not with him in Porto Alegre.
 Right at the beginning of the year he incurred a severe knee injury, which saw him sidelined for several months.
 In July 2002, at one of his first matches for the Rio Grande do Sul club the team was eliminated by Paraguay's Club Olimpia in the semi-finals of the Libertadores.
 He played six more Série A matches for Grêmio, without scoring, before being returned in September to Santa Cruz on a loan.

 With his old club he failed in the Série B semifinals against Criciúma EC to attain promotion to the national top flight.
 Altogether he scored three second division goals for the Recife club in this phase.

-Right at the beginning of 2003 Grafite was forwarded to the FC Seoul of the South Korean K League, then known as Anyang LG Cheetahs.
-This remained a brief, undistinguished stint and both, player and club, were happy to part ways by mid-year.
+Right at the beginning of 2003, Grafite was transferred to FC Seoul, then known as Anyang LG Cheetahs, in the South Korean K League.
+It was a brief, undistinguished stint and both, player and club, were happy to part ways by mid-year.